ARM-software/ebbr/source/chapter1-about.rst

    EFI Loaded Image
-      An executable image to be run under the UEFI environment, and which uses boot time services.
+      An executable image to be run under the UEFI environment, and which uses boot-time services.

    EL0
       The lowest Exception level on AArch64.
 The Exception level that is used to execute